-Timothy K. August is an Assistant Professor of English at Stony Brook University.
+Timothy K. August is an Associate Professor of English at Stony Brook University.

 He received his Ph.D. in Comparative Literature from the University of Minnesota.